mohitagrawal88/MFP-DevWorks-CI/README.md

 ## How to use this?
 To run this sample project there are two prequisites
 1. Fix the varible exports in `ciBuild/common-functions.sh` file to reflect your environment.
+2. Move the ant task definitions into  `ciBuild` folder.
-2. Move the MFP jar files into the `ciBuild/ant_dir` folder.
+3. Move the MFP jar files into the `ciBuild/ant_dir` folder.

 With these components in place run the `mfp-ci-build.sh` script on a terminal